 Broomhill Studio

-A small, considered, flexible studio space that punches beyond its size.
+A small, considered, flexible studio space that punches beyond its size and won BWMA an award!.

-The studio centres around the wonderful willow tree that holds a very special place in our clients hearts.
-They were therefore delighted when BWMA responded to this, by making it a key part of the design both physically and spiritually.
+The studio wraps around the wonderful willow tree that holds a very special place in our clients’ hearts.
+They were therefore delighted when BWMA responded to this, by making it a key part of the design, both physically and spiritually.

-Local quarry dust paths, raised Corten steel planting beds connect the the studio to its surroundings and contrast with the European Larch Cladding, charred and coated with boiled linseed on site by our client.
+Local quarry dust paths and raised Corten steel planting beds connect the studio to its surroundings and contrast with the European larch cladding which was charred and coated with boiled linseed on site by our client.

 The original Iso section